gohugoio/hugoThemes/.github/ISSUE_TEMPLATE/theme-submission.md

 - [ ] I tested my theme against the [gohugoio/HugoBasicExample](https://github.com/gohugoio/HugoBasicExample)
     - [ ] I've checked the developer tools' console in my browser for error messages
 - [ ] in case my theme is using Hugo Pipes features like `toCSS` and `PostCSS` that I have committed the `/resources` directory with all generated assets, for my theme to work in the basic version of Hugo

+**N.B.** By submitting a theme to the Hugo Themes Showcase you understand that **you need to maintain your theme**.
+You will need to keep an eye on whether your theme's demo generates on the Hugo website, whenever there is a new release.
+We are a very small team and we just cannot keep up opening issues in the various theme repositories to notify authors.
+Whenever a theme demo breaks and remains broken then at some point it will be removed from the list without prior warning.
+If you no longer wish to maintain a theme please let us know.

 Feel free to ask questions.
 We're glad to help.